cryoTUD/locscale/docs/index.md

   </div>
 </div>
 <br>
-!!! info "Waht are we looking at here"
+!!! info "What are we looking at here?"
-    This figure shows the effect of map optimisation with ```LocScale 2.0```, in this case using the ```locscale_feature_enhance``` option. ```LocScale 2.0``` attempts to simultaneously enhance high-resolution structural detail and improve contrast of low(er) resolution map regions associated with flexible domains, subunits with partial occupancy and contextual structures such as detergent micelles.
+    This figure shows the effect of map optimisation with ```LocScale 2.0```, in this case using the ```feature_enhance``` option. ```LocScale 2.0``` attempts to simultaneously enhance high-resolution structural detail and improve contrast of low(er) resolution map regions associated with flexible domains, subunits with partial occupancy and contextual structures such as detergent micelles.

 ## Which map optimisation procedure should I use?